 Most people don’t know this, but Tokyo has some of the best pastries in the world, equal to Paris.
-When I first moved to Japan, I kept hearing people talk about how Tokyo has more Michelin Star restaurants than anywhere else in the world but I couldn’t understand why.
+When I first moved to Japan, I kept hearing people talk about how Tokyo has more Michelin Star restaurants than anywhere else in the world, but I couldn’t understand why.

-It took me about a year or so after living there to really begin to understand why this is a reflection of Japanese culture.
-Before moving to Japan, I really didn’t understand their aesthetic for excellence.
+It took me about a year or so after living there to begin to understand why this is a reflection of Japanese culture.
+Before moving to Japan, I didn’t understand their aesthetic for excellence.

-Japanese culture has this amazing and refined eye for detail when it comes to doing things and everything is done with the highest standard of excellence.
-I became so spoiled living in Japan that I honestly can’t look at pastries in America without feeling totally ruined but that’s another issue.
+Japanese culture has this amazing and refined eye for detail when it comes to doing things, and everything is done with the highest standard of excellence.
+I became so spoiled living in Japan that I honestly can’t look at pastries in America without feeling totally ruined, but that’s another issue.

 I’ve included a lengthy section in my book Hidden Tokyo on both afternoon tea as well as Japanese tea ceremonies.
-I provide a detailed list of the best teahouses in Tokyo – places that take you far off-the-beaten path.
+I provide a detailed list of the best teahouses in Tokyo – places that take you far off-the-beaten-path.

-If you’re traveling to Tokyo and you want to experience this amazing city to its fullest, I highly recommend reading my book to uncover more.
+If you’re traveling to Tokyo, and you want to experience this amazing city to its fullest, I highly recommend reading my book to uncover more.

 The Park Hyatt Tokyo, aka, The Lost in Translation hotel, has hands down the best high tea I’ve ever had anywhere in the world at their Peak Lounge.
-The view, located on the 41st floor, is stunning because you have a panoramic floor to ceiling view of the city.
+The view, located on the 41st floor, is stunning because you have a panoramic floor-to-ceiling view of the city.

-Make a reservation for high tea at the Peak Lounge here.
+Make a reservation for high tea at the Peak Lounge here